Title: Section 488.7 - Resident services

 (viii) coordinating the work of other case management and service providers within the enriched housing program;

-(x) assisting residents as needed in shopping for personal items such as toiletries, medical supplies, stationery, books and clothing.
+(x) assisting residents as needed in shopping for personal items such as toiletries, medical supplies, stationery, books and clothing; and

 (3) The operator must establish a system of recordkeeping which documents the case management needs of each resident and records case management activities undertaken to meet those needs.